 In Progress: Upon reaching this column, the tasks are in the form of configurations/quote creations and submissions.

 Completed: Once the opportunities are won or lost, the cards reach this final column before being archived.

-Among their most favored features are the runtime policies, which enable automations and allow them to spend less time moving cards across the project boards manually.
+Among their most favored features are the runtime policies, which enable automation and allow them to spend less time moving cards across the project boards manually.

-The Agile MSP’s team gave us examples on how they utilize Kanbanize in their Sales and Marketing departments via the runtime policies.
+The Agile MSP’s team gave us examples of how they utilize Kanbanize in their Sales and Marketing departments via the runtime policies.